TheOrcDev/bridge/README.md

 # bridge
-Bridge between the backend and the frontend
+Bridge between the backend and the frontend.